Alan Shearer on 25 years of the English Premier League

 On the afternoon CNN meets Shearer, the Hong Kong chapter of his old North Tyneside youth team, the Wallsend Boys, has arranged for him to have a kick around with underprivileged children from the Po Leung Kok Foundation at the prestigious, members-only HKFC.

-The Hong Kong group has raised money, partially through charity events with famous old boy speakers such as Shearer, to put 10 children through football training at the club's cutting-edge facilities.
+Partially through charity events with famous old boy speakers such as Shearer, the Hong Kong group has raised money to put 10 children through football training at the club's cutting-edge facilities.

 "We know what football means, how it can give a chance to these young boys and girls who are unfortunate and underprivileged.
 We want to give them a chance to enjoy it, to try to pass on tips that we've had over the years, to them," says the British footballer.